The nutrient regime of soils is a set of processes of inflow, accumulation, transformation of nutrients in the soil and their absorption by plants.

 - Ratio of macro- and microelements in the nutrient environment

-- Influence of soil moisture on the nutrient regime
+- Influence of moisture on nutrient regime of soils

 - Relationship between air and nutrient regime of soils